Subscribe To This Site

 The main source of exposure to pesticides for most people is through diet.

-A study in 2006 measured organophosphorus levels in 23 school children before and after changing their diet to organic food.
+A study in 2006 measured organophosphorus (OP) levels in 23 school children before and after changing their diet to organic food.
 The levels of organophosphorus exposure dropped immediately and dramatically when the children began the organic diet.

 Residues, set by governments, are limited to tolerance levels that are considered safe, based on average daily consumption of these foods by adults and children.
 But, as we all know, some people do not behave as average!